mesqueeb/vuex-easy-firestore/docs/setup.md

 }

 // initialise Vuex
-const store = new Vuex.Store(storeData)
+const store = new createStore(storeData)

-// initFirebase
-initFirebase()
-  .catch(error => {
-    // take user to a page stating an error occurred
-    // (might be a connection error, or the app is open in another tab) })
+// tell vue to use vuex
+app.use(store)

 export default store
 ```

-It's very important that we take the user to an error page when something went wrong with the Firestore initialisation.
+It's very important that we take the user to an error page when something went wrong with the Firestore initialization.

 When something went wrong and there was no data retrieved from cache or from the server, the user might still be able to see your app but without any data. **In this case it's important that we prevent the user from being able to use the app and start writing data**, because this could potentially overwrite data on the server.